 For more information on mailing lists contact the ITS Helpdesk.

-The University does not permit all staff or all student emails.
+The University does not permit the sending of all-staff or all-student emails, other than by authorised staff in specific circumstances, e.g. for general University-wide communications and emergency notifications.
 There are two main reasons for this.
 The first is system performance.
 Such emails have the effect of seriously degrading the performance of the email system, particularly when dealing with exceptions.
 The second reason is to protect staff and students from spam.
 Where bulk emails are required, these should be handled by mailing lists that users can choose to subscribe to.

 The University provides virus protection software for all university computers.
 This must be installed and kept up to date.
 For more details, contact the ITS Helpdesk.